I prostrate to the Bodhisattva Youthful Manjushri.

 (46) It is by the power of having meditated on the methods that, through meditating thoroughly on something with discriminating awareness, someone with a (bodhichitta) nature can quickly attain enlightenment.
 It does not come about by having meditated on the lack of (self-established) identities alone.

-(47) Awareness of the voidness of self-establishing natures that has come to realize that the aggregates, cognitive sources, and cognitive stimulators lack (a self-established) arising has been fully explained as discriminating awareness.
+(47) Awareness of the voidness of self-establishing natures that has come to realize that the aggregates, constituent components, and cognitive stimulators lack (a self-established) arising has been fully explained as discriminating awareness.

 (49) Phenomenal things do not arise (self-established) from themselves, nor from something different, nor from both.
 Neither do they (arise) from no causes at all.
 Because of this, by their essential nature (everything) lacks a self-establishing nature.

 (51) Furthermore, the lines of reasoning in The 70 Stanzas on Voidness and from The Root Text on the Middle Way and so forth explain as well how the self-nature of phenomenal things is established as voidness.

 (52) However, because this text would have become too long, I have therefore not elaborated here.
 What I have explained has been for the purpose of meditation on merely a proven system of philosophical tenets.

 (54) With discriminating awareness, a self-establishing nature of any phenomenon is never seen; and it is explained that the same is true regarding the reality of discriminating awareness itself.
 In this (way) meditate (on voidness) non-conceptually.

 (55) This compulsive existence which has come from conceptual thoughts (grasping for self-established existence) has an identity nature (merely fabricated) by conceptual thought.
 Therefore, the state of being rid of all concepts, barring none, is the supreme Nirvana State Beyond Sorrow.

 (56) Like this as well, the Vanquishing Master Surpassing All has said, “Conceptual thought (grasping for self-established existence) is great unawareness, that which makes you fall into the ocean of uncontrollably recurring existence.
 By abiding in absorbed concentration devoid of such concepts, you will make clear, like space, a non-conceptual state.”